-According to sociologist Simon Williams (2011), sleep is "a window onto the social world" (p.
-27).
-How, when, where, how much, and with whom we sleep is always a product of social, cultural, and historical forces.
 All societies must organize the sleep of their members in some way.
 Think about when and where it's appropriate to sleep.
 At night?
+Obviously.
 In the privacy of your own home?
 Of course.
-American adults are expected to go to sleep somewhere around 11:00 at night and wake up around 7:00 in the morning-what one anthropologist refers to as "consolidated sleeping" (Wolf-Meyer, 2012).
-Anything else-"sleeping during the day, sleeping in bursts, waking up in the middle of the night"-is considered unsound, even abnormal and perhaps subject to some kind of therapeutic intervention (Kolbert, 2013, p.
+American adults are expected to go to sleep somewhere around 11 at night and wake up around 7 in the morning-what one anthropologist refers to as "consolidated sleeping" (Wolf-Meyer, 2012).
+Anything else-"sleeping during the day, sleeping in bursts, waking up in the middle of the night"-is considered unsound, even abnormal, and perhaps subject to some kind of therapeutic intervention (Kolbert, 2013, p.
 25).

 At times, going without sleep can be worn as a boastful badge of honor or pride.
-"If you snooze, you lose," "I'll have time to sleep when I'm dead" and all that.
-But this clearly can be taken too far.
-"Drowsiness... is increasingly regarded as the new drunkenness: a culpable state, since, we are every bit as dangerous behind the wheel when we're drowsy as when we are drunk" (S. Williams, 2011 p.
-27-28).
-Indeed, the U.S.
+"If you snooze, you lose," "I'll have time to sleep when I'm dead," and all that.
+The author Vladimir Nabokov once wrote: "No matter how great my weariness, the wrench of parting with consciousness is unspeakably repulsive" (quoted in Heller, 2018, p.
+25).
+But this self-satisfaction clearly can be taken too far.
+"Drowsiness... is increasingly regarded as the new drunkenness; a culpable state, since, we are every bit as dangerous behind the wheel when we're drowsy as when we are drunk" (S. Williams, 2011a, pp. 27-28).
+According to the National Safety Council (2019), every year about 100,000 police-reported crashes involve drowsy driving.
+These crashes result in more than 1,550 deaths and 71,000 injuries.